uamuzibora/bifrost/README.md

 ## Bifrost

-_Connects our tiny dev machines with Amazon's giant cloud._
+_Connects our puny dev machines with Amazon's giant cloud._

 Command line interface for Uamuzi Bora test instances on EC2.